msiehoff/process/working_with_me.md

   - Big Bang releases (releasing a large feature all at once) are often the most risky
   - Releasing changes which are deactivated or invisible to users in production gives feedback earlier & surfaces problems sooner in the development process
   - There's almost always a way to release incrementally (i.e. use feature flags)

-## Communicating with others

-- **Collaborate**
-  - We can all learn from each other, regardless of past experience.
-I try to be curious when others have a different perspective.
-Seek to understand by asking questions
-  - The times I have grown most have come from pairing with people.
-Getting to see their thought process, not just their solution, but how they go about solving problems.

-## Communicating with me